 Board meeting agendas follow a similar format for each meeting and advisors attend to assist in the presentation of data and answer questions from Trustees.
-The foci at meetings have been the Trust and Schools' performance, finance and premises, human resources, safeguarding and risk management.
-The Board challenges and monitors the performance of each School and ensures that Trust resources are managed effectively and within the parameters of company and charity law as well as Funding Agreements.
+The foci at meetings have been the Trust and schools' performance, finance and premises, human resources, safeguarding and risk management.
+The Board challenges and monitors the performance of each school and ensures that Trust resources are managed effectively and within the parameters of company and charity law as well as Funding Agreements.

-In addition, the Board has an Audit and Risk Committee that meets three times a year in line with the Scheme of Delegation to monitor 'risks' more closely and consider the programme of internal scrutiny work for the coming year.

-The Committee maintains an oversight of the Trust's governance and value for money framework and advises the Board on the adequacy and effectiveness of systems and frameworks.
-The Committee also reviews the performance of Internal and external Auditors, discusses with management and recommends their continued appointment or otherwise.
-The Accounting Officer, Chief Finance Officer, and Finance Manager attend the Audit and Risk meetings.
+In addition, the Board's Audit and Risk Committee met three times during the year in line with the Scheme of Delegation to monitor 'risks' more closely and consider the programme of internal scrutiny work for the coming year.
+The committee maintains an oversight of the Trust's governance and value for money framework and advises the Board on the adequacy and effectiveness of systems and frameworks.
+The committee also reviews the performance of internal and external auditors, discusses with management and recommends their continued appointment or otherwise.
+The Accounting Officer, Chief Financial Officer, and Finance Manager attend the Audit and Risk meetings.